exegesis-js/exegesis/docs/Tutorial.md

         allowMissingControllers: false
     };

-    // This creates an exgesis middleware, which can be used with express,
+    // This creates an exegesis middleware, which can be used with express,
     // connect, or even just by itself. const exegesisMiddleware = await exegesisExpress.middleware(
         path.resolve(__dirname, './openapi.yaml'),